Search for extraterrestrial intelligence: Breakthrough Listen

 Breakthrough Listen is a ten-year initiative with $100 million funding begun in July 2015 to actively search for intelligent extraterrestrial communications in the universe, in a substantially expanded way, using resources that had not previously been extensively used for the purpose.
 It has been described as the most comprehensive search for alien communications to date.
 The science program for Breakthrough Listen is based at Berkeley SETI Research Center, located in the Astronomy Department at the University of California, Berkeley.

 Announced in July 2015, the project is observing for thousands of hours every year on two major radio telescopes, the Green Bank Observatory in West Virginia, and the Parkes Observatory in Australia.
-Previously, only about 24 to 36 hours of telescope per year were used in the search for alien life.
+Previously, only about 24 to 36 hours of telescope time per year were used in the search for alien life.
 Furthermore, the Automated Planet Finder at Lick Observatory is searching for optical signals coming from laser transmissions.
 The massive data rates from the radio telescopes (24 GB/s at Green Bank) necessitated the construction of dedicated hardware at the telescopes to perform the bulk of the analysis.
 Some of the data are also analyzed by volunteers in the SETI@home volunteer computing network.
 Founder of modern SETI Frank Drake was one of the scientists on the project's advisory committee.

 In October 2019, Breakthrough Listen started a collaboration with scientists from the TESS team (Transiting Exoplanet Survey Satellite) to look for signs of advanced extraterrestrial life.
 Thousands of new planets found by TESS will be scanned for technosignatures by Breakthrough Listen partner facilities across the globe.
 Data from TESS monitoring of stars will also be searched for anomalies.

 FAST

 China's 500 meter Aperture Spherical Telescope (FAST) lists detecting interstellar communication signals as part of its science mission.
 It is funded by the National Development and Reform Commission (NDRC) and managed by the National Astronomical observatories (NAOC) of the Chinese Academy of Sciences (CAS).
 FAST is the first radio observatory built with SETI as a core scientific goal.
 FAST consists of a fixed 500 m diameter spherical dish constructed in a natural depression sinkhole caused by karst processes in the region.
 It is the world's largest filled-aperture radio telescope.

-According to its website, FAST can search out to 28 light-years, and is able to reach 1,400 stars.
+According to its website, FAST can search to 28 light-years, and is able to reach 1,400 stars.
 If the transmitter's radiated power were to be increased to 1,000,000 MW, FAST would be able to reach one million stars.
-This is compared to the Arecibo 305 meter telescope detection distance of 18 light-years.
+This is compared to the former Arecibo 305 meter telescope detection distance of 18 light-years.

-On 14 June 2022, astronomers, working with China's FAST telescope, reported the possibility of having detected artificial (presumably alien) signals, but cautioned that further studies were required to determine if some kind of natural radio interference may be the source.
-More recently, on 18 June 2022, Dan Werthimer, chief scientist for several SETI-related projects, reportedly noted, “These signals are from radio interference; they are due to radio pollution from earthlings, not from E.T.”.
+On 14 June 2022, astronomers, working with China's FAST telescope, reported the possibility of having detected artificial (presumably alien) signals, but cautioned that further studies were required to determine if a natural radio interference may be the source.
+More recently, on 18 June 2022, Dan Werthimer, chief scientist for several SETI-related projects, reportedly noted, "These signals are from radio interference; they are due to radio pollution from earthlings, not from E.T.".